robulouski/voidy-bootstrap/README.rst

   SIDEBAR = "sidebar.html"

-The "sidebar" area is one of those things where everyone will want something different, so therefore it isn't possible to create an implementation that will satisfy everyone all the time.
+The "sidebar" area is one of those things where everyone will want something different, so therefore it's unlikely any particular implementation will satisfy everyone all the time.
 However, there are things that commonly appear in sidebars (e.g author bio, categories, tag cloud, etc).
 So VoidyBootstrap includes a default sidebar template that provides a